table of content

 - For the summer semester: from 20 February to 15 May

-Applications are also accepted outside of these application periods, but support will only be granted as of the following month and not retroactively from the start of the semester.
+Applications are also accepted outside of these application periods, but support will only be granted from the month of application and not retroactively from the start of the semester.